 Wondering how to protect your campaign budget and avoid wasting your Google ad spend on unpromising leads and unfruitful conversion rates?
 Here’s everything you need to know…

-Google recently changed the rules (again) on Phrase Match (which is one of our favourite keyword match types) to place an emphasis on AI machine learning instead of manual bidding from, you know - human beings.
-Supposedly, this move was an attempt to improve the relevancy of match results, but here at Fingo we have noticed that there is still an abundance of wastage triggers despite the change.
-So we went about testing innovative approaches, to ensure we can offer our clients a full arsenal of weapons to maximise lead conversions.
+Google recently changed the rules (again) on Phrase Match (which is one of our favourite keyword match types) to place an emphasis on AI machine learning instead of manual bidding from, you know, human beings.
+Supposedly, this move was an attempt to improve the relevanc of match results, but here at Fingo we have noticed that there is still an abundance of wastage triggers despite the change.
+So we went about testing innovative approaches, to ensure we could offer our clients a full arsenal of weapons to maximise lead conversions.
 And you may just be interested in what we found out.

 So let’s address what you came here for - the dark danger of using Broad Keywords.
 It’s true - using Broad Match is like giving Google a free leash.
 And whilst even we hate to admit it, Google is not a human with a nuanced understanding of language and intent (it may be after the upcoming Mum update but that’s for a different blog).
 Broad keywords can be interpreted in loads of different ways that can be irrelevant, burn through your ad budget really fast and offer no results.
 Whilst your broad keywords may seem highly targeted and common-sense, you’d be amazed at how Google interprets them.
 You may find your ‘Spring Break’ phrase input, for vacation apartment lettings for example, reels in users attempting to repair their broken metal spring bicycle parts.
 And sadly a mistake like that can burn through a significant advertising budget overnight.
 We have taken on dozens of projects from desperate in-house marketing teams who have run into trouble in this way and turned to us to fix the problem.
 We strongly advise brands to work in partnership with specialist digital agencies who can provide expert knowledge and execution, before you allocate a significant budget.